Specialist in Renaissance Studies

 Language Courses

-You will need to complete 2.0 credits in a language relevant to Renaissance Studies – French, Italian, Spanish, Portuguese, Latin, German.
+You will need to complete 2.0 credits in languages relevant to Renaissance Studies – French, Italian, Spanish, Portuguese, Latin, Ancient Greek, Polish, German (or other language courses with the permission of the Program Coordinator)

 Only 1.0 credit may be at the introductory level (i.e. 100 level).